FOR SUBSTACK CREATORS

 What happens when my cookie expires?

 Substack session cookies typically last several hours.
-NoteQ monitors your cookie's freshness and sends you an email alert before it expires.
+PubQ monitors your cookie's freshness and sends you an email alert before it expires.
 To refresh, just visit Substack while the extension is installed -- it re-captures automatically.

-Can Substack detect that I'm using NoteQ?
+Can Substack detect that I'm using PubQ?

-NoteQ uses curl_cffi to generate HTTP requests with TLS fingerprints identical to Chrome 120+.
-From Substack's perspective, every Note NoteQ publishes looks like it was posted from your normal browser session.
+PubQ uses curl_cffi to generate HTTP requests with TLS fingerprints identical to Chrome 120+.
+From Substack's perspective, every Note PubQ publishes looks like it was posted from your normal browser session.

 What's the character limit for Notes?

-Is NoteQ free?
+Is PubQ free?

-NoteQ is free during the beta period.
+PubQ is free during the beta period.
 We plan to introduce a Pro tier with additional features like analytics and multi-account support.
 Early waitlist members will get a discount on all paid plans.